 I ran up the stairs to Studio Art.
 Justine was already rolling out the treadmill, so I climbed another flight of stairs to the old running track and let down both ends of the steel cable, one end connected to the harness and the other to the sandbag counterweight.
 Our reduced gravity rig was basically a giant Atwood machine leveraging technology perfected recently for flying performers in theatre and cinema.
 I turned on all the lights in the Crit space, and the wood floor shined.

-This Saturday was our last day to work with our two dancers before Justine left for LA to present her senior thesis at the March American Physical Society meeting.
-(From literally thousands of presentations, the APS’s PHYSICS web site would rank Justine’s Moon Dance talk as one of the top ten highlights of the meeting.)
+This Saturday was our last day to work with our dancers before Justine left for LA to present her senior thesis at the March American Physical Society meeting.
+(From literally thousands of presentations, the APS’s PHYSICS web site would rank Justine’s Moon Dance talk as one of the meeting’s top ten highlights.)

 We massed Rachel, and Justine helped her into the harness as I fine-tuned the sandbag mass to simulate lunar gravity.
 With Rachel sitting expectantly on the floor, Justine and I struggled to raise the sandbag and connect the steel wire to the harness with the carabiners.
 We moved away, and with an almost surreal lack of effort, Rachel gracefully stood, the sandbag descending as she ascended.
 I made a mental note to thank Mike for recommending the low-friction pulleys.